Younnes19/opensource.guide/_articles/how-to-contribute.md

   </p>
 </aside>

-Before you open an issue or pull request, or ask a question in chat, keep these points in mind to help your ideas come across effectively.
+Before you open an issue, pull a request, or ask a question in chat, keep these points in mind to help your ideas come across effectively.

-**Give context.** Help others get quickly up to speed.
+**Give context.** Help others get up to speed quickly.
 If you're running into an error, explain what you're trying to do and how to reproduce it.
 If you're suggesting a new idea, explain why you think it'd be useful to the project (not just to you!).

 > 😇 _"X doesn't happen when I do Y"_
 >